 Testing and sampling is critical to ensure that my approach to preserving the old wood floors will work.
 I use a process that relies heavily on non-toxic, biodegradable chemicals to put the old finishes back into a solution so they can be removed.
 This approach allows me to totally avoid any traditional aggressive sanding and addresses the main concern of history professionals: loss of original material.

-For my initial two-day visit, I performed 14 test samples (see the photo on page 41)on the first and second floors to ensure I wasn't going to stumble onto discoveries that would sidetrack my crew and me once we were in full swing.
+For my initial two-day visit, I performed 14 test samples (see the photo at right) on the first and second floors to ensure I wasn't going to stumble onto discoveries that would sidetrack my crew and me once we were in full swing.
 This may sound excessive, but the number of iterations of finish applications and accumulation of who-knows-what you are confronted with on these historic floors can set your head spinning.

 Other complicating factors